inigo-la/Udacity-GoChaseIt/README.md

 ### To build project

-Clone to a catkin workspace and build with catkin_build.
+Copy my_robot & ball_chaser directories to a working catkin workspace and build with catkin_build.